solidity-labs-io/forge-proposal-simulator/README.md

 ### Step 3: Addresses File

-Create a JSON file following the standard on [Addresses](docs/overview/architecture/addresses.md).
+Create a JSON file following the instructions provided in [Addresses.md](docs/overview/architecture/addresses.md).
 We recommend keeping the addresses file in a separate folder, for example `./addresses/addresses.json`.
 Once the file is created, be sure to allow read access to `addresses.json` inside of `foundry.toml`.